archietownsend/suckless/README.md

 # Archie's suckless software
-My patched verisons of these suckless tools:
+All my patched verisons of suckless software.
-- dwm
-- dmenu
-- st
-- dwmblocks
-- slock
 ![Screenshot](screenshot.png "Screenshot")
 # Info
 Using xresources a colourscheme will be applied to all programs.